Have Your Say - Comments to the Think Tank will close on 30th Sept 2014

 Batheaston Parish Council are taking the first steps in the preparation of a Neighbourhood Plan

 A brightly coloured container, which has been called the Think Tank, has been appearing at various locations around the Village with an invitation to "Have Your Say" by completing a short anonymous questionnaire (click here to complete and submit an online questionnaire).

 The Think Tank

 The first location for the Think Tank was at Batheaston Primary School where the children were encouraged to say what they liked and disliked about living in Batheaston.

-From the School, the Think Tank made a visit to the Medical Centre, then onto the Fat Friar, the George and Dragon and the Wednesday morning Coffee Shop.
+From the School, the Think Tank made a visit to the Medical Centre, then onto the Fat Friar, the George and Dragon, the Wednesday morning Coffee Shop, St John's Church, the Church of the Good Shepherd, the Neighbourhood Group monthly luncheon and the Methodist Church.

 The questionnaire (online version - click here), anonymous unless you provide contact details, will provide an opportunity for residents to say what is important to them, make suggestions and register an interest in being involved in the creation of the Neighbourhood Plan.